Fay Sampson’s Family History

 John married about 1514, when he was in his thirties.

-ALICE AYSHFORD was the daughter of William Ayshford of Burlescombe in East Devon.
+ALICE AYSHFORD was the daughter of William Ayshford of Burlescombe in East Devon and Elizabeth Frances of Combe Florey in Somerset.
 An IGI entry gives the date of her marriage as 1522 and her estimated birth-date as 1505.
 But the 1514 date for her marriage to John is given by researchers into the Cruwys family and is likely to be more reliable.
 Alice was probably born in the 1490s.

 Her background was similar to John’s.
 The Ayshfords were the leading family in Burlescombe.
 The north aisle of St Mary’s church is known as the Ayshford aisle, and contains coloured monuments to 17th century Ayshfords hung on the walls.
 More significantly, the chancel contains the altar-tomb of William Ayshford, who died in 1508, and his two wives.
 These are Alice’s parents and her stepmother.
 Like the later monuments, the tomb is coloured.
 Around its sides stand ten figures, each beneath a canopy.

 Alice’s home lies to the north of the Culm Valley, between the Blackdown Hills and Exmoor.
 She grew up at Ayshford, which had been the family seat from the time of Henry I, around the beginning of the twelfth century.
 It is now a farmhouse, partly 16th century.
 Nearby stands the family’s private chapel, which dates from the 15th century.
 Here, Alice may have attended daily prayers.